Jeremy Hunt: NHS weekend cover

 In July 2015, Hunt indicated he would be prepared to impose a new consultant contract on doctors in England which would remove the opt out for non-emergency work at weekends to prevent "about 6,000 avoidable deaths" resulting from "Monday to Friday culture" in the NHS and to reintroduce "a sense of vocation" in consultants.
 The comments angered doctors who responded by sharing photographs of themselves working at weekends via social media using the hashtag #ImInWorkJeremy.
 Hunt was criticised by statisticians David Spiegelhalter and David Craven, BMA council chair Mark Porter and Shadow Health Secretary Heidi Alexander for his claims not merely misrepresenting the facts but potentially causing patients to delay hospitals visits and put themselves at risk.
 His critics described the Hunt Effect where patients who needed medical attention at a weekend had been deterred from doing so because they were persuaded it would be better to wait until a Monday.

-In October 2015, Hunt was accused by the editor of The BMJ Fiona Godlee of repeatedly misrepresenting a study published in the journal on the weekend effect.
+In October 2015, Hunt was accused by the editor of The BMJ, Fiona Godlee, of repeatedly misrepresenting a study published in the journal on the weekend effect.
 He had used the study as evidence when stating reduced staffing levels of doctors at weekends directly led to 11,000 excess deaths.
-Godlee asserted the study's authors did not specify the excess deaths were avoidable or staffing levels were the cause.
-The lead author of the study Nick Freemantle stated they did not identify a cause for excess deaths or establish the extent to which they were avoidable.
-Co-author NHS Medical Director Bruce Keogh in response to Hunt's comments in October stated "It is not possible to ascertain the extent to which these excess deaths may be preventable".
+Godlee asserted the study's authors did not specify that the excess deaths were avoidable or that staffing levels were the cause.
+The lead author of the study, Nick Freemantle, stated they did not identify a cause for excess deaths or establish the extent to which they were avoidable.
+NHS Medical Director Bruce Keogh, a co-author of the study, said in response to Hunt's comments, "It is not possible to ascertain the extent to which these excess deaths may be preventable".